Omnipotence: Scholasticism

-C. S. Lewis has adopted a scholastic position in the course of his work The Problem of Pain.
+C. S. Lewis adopts a scholastic position in the course of his work The Problem of Pain.
 Lewis follows Aquinas' view on contradiction:

 His Omnipotence means power to do all that is intrinsically possible, not to do the intrinsically impossible.
 You may attribute miracles to him, but not nonsense.
 This is no limit to his power.
-If you choose to say 'God can give a creature free will and at the same time withhold free will from it,' you have not succeeded in saying anything about God: meaningless combinations of words do not suddenly acquire meaning simply because we prefix to them the two other words 'God can.'...
+If you choose to say "God can give a creature free will and at the same time withhold free will from it," you have not succeeded in saying anything about God: meaningless combinations of words do not suddenly acquire meaning simply because we prefix to them the two other words 'God can.' ...
 It is no more possible for God than for the weakest of his creatures to carry out both of two mutually exclusive alternatives; not because his power meets an obstacle, but because nonsense remains nonsense even when we talk it about God.

 As a stage of normal child development

 Sigmund Freud freely used the same term in a comparable way.
 Referring with respect to an adult neurotic to "the omnipotence which he ascribed to his thoughts and feelings", Freud reckoned that "this belief is a frank acknowledgement of a relic of the old megalomania of infancy".
 Similarly Freud concluded that "we can detect an element of megalomania in most other forms of paranoic disorder.
 We are justified in assuming that this megalomania is essentially of an infantile nature and that, as development proceeds, it is sacrificed to social considerations".
 Freud saw megalomania as an obstacle to psychoanalysis.
-In the second half of the 20th century object relations theory, both in the States and among British Kleinians, set about "rethinking megalomania... intent on transforming an obstacle... into a complex organization that linked object relations and defence mechanisms" in such a way as to offer new "prospects for therapy".
+In the second half of the 20th century object relations theory, both in the United States and among British Kleinians, set about "rethinking megalomania ... intent on transforming an obstacle ... into a complex organization that linked object relations and defence mechanisms" in such a way as to offer new "prospects for therapy".